 Erase Tape Test [F7] This test passes the tape drive's erase bar up and down the entire length of the tape, then checks for any data remaining on the tape.
 Use it when you want to purge a tape of your data before passing it to another person.

 Retension Tape Test

-Run this test before you use a brand new tape or before you reuse one that you have not used for a long time.
+before you reuse one that you have not used for a [F8] long time.
 This program retensions the tape to even its tightness and tension.
 For a new tape, you should also run the Tape Test.